logicalclocks/logicalclocks.github.io/docs/user_guides/fs/feature_view/feature_logging.md

 ## Deleting Logs

 When log data is no longer needed, you might want to delete it to free up space and maintain data hygiene.
-This operation deletes the feature groups and recreate a new one.
+This operation deletes the feature groups and recreates new ones.
 Scheduled materialization job and log timeline are reset as well.

 ### Delete Logs